Christopher Reeve: Rehabilitation

-Beginning in 2000, he started to regain the ability to make small movements with his fingers and other parts of his body.
+Beginning in 2000, Reeve started to regain the ability to make small movements with his fingers and other parts of his body.
 By 2002, he could feel the prick of a needle and sense hot and cold temperatures on 65% of his body.
-He regularly exercised in a swimming pool and could push off with his legs from the side of a pool and make a snow angel movement with his arms.
+Reeve regularly exercised in a swimming pool and could push off with his legs from the side of a pool and make a snow angel movement with his arms.
 He also had a sense of proprioception, which is critical for movement control.
 Initially, Reeve was given an A grade on the ASIA Impairment Scale, indicating no motor or sensory function.
 In 2002, his grade was changed to C, indicating some degree of muscle movement and sensation.
 Reeve's doctors were surprised by his improvements, which they attributed to his intensive exercise regimen.
 The degree of his recovery was reported in scientific journals.

 In February 2003, Reeve became the third patient in the United States to undergo an experimental procedure in which electrodes were implanted in his diaphragm to help him breathe without a ventilator.
 Previously, he could force air into his lungs using his neck muscles, which required a lot of effort.
 With a diaphragm pacing device, he was able to breathe normally through his nose, regaining his sense of smell and normal speech.
 At first, the device allowed him to breathe for 15 minutes an hour, but over time this increased up to 18 hours a day.
 In November 2003, Reeve appeared in public without a ventilator for the first time since his accident.
-In 2008, the device was approved by the FDA under a Humanitarian Device Exemption, and received premarket approval in 2023.